SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Related Work

 \section{Related Work}

-\paragraph{SSL for Speech and Audio} As introduced in Section~\ref{sec: intro}, SSL has been widely adopted for learning generic representations in both the speech domain~\citep{w2v2, hubert, chen2022wavlm} and audio domain~\citep{audio-mae, dasheng}.
-Yet, existing SSL methods are typically domain‑specific, and a unified framework for both domains remains absent.
-Bootstrapping approaches~\citep{byol, dino, byol-audio} have shown promise, achieving strong performance in speech~\citep{data2vec, data2vec2} and audio~\citep{EAT, atst-frame} independently, but have not been successfully applied to joint SSL on both domains.
-While~\citet{ssast} explored using both speech and audio data for SSL, their main focus was to improve general audio capability.
-To the best of our knowledge, our proposed SPEAR framework is the first to establish a unified SSL pre-training framework for both speech and general audio.
+\paragraph{Speech SSL and Audio SSL } The field of speech and audio processing covers a wide range of tasks~\citep{gold2011speech}, such as automatic speech recognition (ASR), speaker verification (SV), music instrument classification, and audio tagging (AT).
+Some tasks require high-level semantic understanding (\textit{e.g.}, ASR), while others focus on low-level acoustic detail (\textit{e.g.}, AT, pitch estimation).
+This poses challenges in learning a unified representation space for both the speech and the general audio domains~\citep{bengio2013representation}.
+SSL has been widely adopted for learning generic representations in both the speech~\citep{w2v2, hubert, chen2022wavlm} and the audio domains~\citep{audio-mae, dasheng}.
+Yet, existing SSL methods are typically domain‑specific and transfer poorly to the other domain, and a unified framework for both domains remains underexplored.
+While bootstrapping approaches~\citep{byol} have shown promise in speech~\citep{data2vec, data2vec2} and audio~\citep{EAT, atst-frame} independently, directly applying such objectives (\textit{e.g.}, data2vec) to joint pre-training on speech and audio data degrades performance by a large margin~\citep{usad}.
+Similarly, Dasheng~\citep{dasheng} applied an MAE~\citep{MAE} objective to large-scale speech and audio data, but only showed limited capability on speech tasks requiring semantic understanding.